KnowThePepper

 Flavor notes: sweet, aromatic, and lightly tangy.

-Biquinho Pepper Nutrition Facts & Health Benefits
+Biquinho Pepper Nutrition Facts & Serving Context

 Embrapa's BRS Tui release highlights 250 mg of vitamin C per 100 g for that named cultivar, compared with a 99 mg average they cite for other biquinho-type peppers.
 That does not mean every jar or every fresh pod will test the same, but it does show why mild aromatic peppers can bring more than color.

 Capsaicin is the least important nutrition story here because 80-500 SHU is still a very gentle range.
-If you want the chemistry behind that low burn, our capsaicin guide explains why mild peppers feel bright instead of aggressive.
+If you want the chemistry behind that low burn, our capsaicin tips explains why mild peppers feel bright instead of aggressive.

 Fresh biquinho stays low-calorie and water-rich, while pickled biquinho trades some crispness for sodium from the brine.
 In practice, the bigger nutritional choice is fresh versus pickled format, not a dramatic difference in heat.